jonathanw82/Fan_speed_control/README.md

 ## Overview:
-Fan speed controller for Avon Valley farm preparation room air extraction system, with incorporated menu system to allow the user to select modes from automatic and manual.
+Fan speed controller for AvonValley farm preparation space air extraction system, with incorporated menu system to allow the user to select modes from automatic and manual.

 ## The users goals of this controller are:
 * An easy to navigate menu.